raohmaru/romtools/rom-name-finder/.kilocode/memory-bank/architecture.md

 1. User interacts with SearchForm component
 2. Form data is validated using Zod schemas
 3. Search request is sent to gameSearchService
-4. gameSearchService uses Prisma Client to query SQLite database
+4. gameSearchService uses SQLite database
-5. Prisma Client uses @prisma/adapter-better-sqlite3 to communicate with SQLite
 6. Results are returned to the frontend
 7. SearchResults component displays the results